-First, custom tattoos require some sort of consultation.
-While a consultation can be conducted over the phone, a face to face meeting is the best way to communicate ideas.
-An artist will not be available for a consultation if they are tattooing so a call is reccommended before stopping by.
+Second, an artist will not be available for a consultation if they are tattooing so a CALL is recommended before stopping by.

 While we pride ourselves in being a laid back, family-loving tattoo shop, we do have some rules when it comes to children.
 Children can come into the shop, but it's best to leave your children at home while you are getting tattooed.
 A tattoo shop can be a dangerous place for children, especially if not attended.
 If children do come, they must stay in the lobby, and be attended by an adult at all times.

 While friends and family are welcome, state law does not allow them to be in the same room as those getting tattooed, meaning they will have to stay in the lobby or watch from a distance.
 Please keep in mind that our lobby is not very big, so large groups do not work well.